svc-bot-mds/terraform-provider-tdh/docs/resources/user.md

 page_title: "tdh_user Resource - tdh"
 subcategory: ""
 description: |-
   Represents an User registered on TDH, can be used to create/update/delete/import an user.
+Only SRE can create another SRE user by not passing values to organizations field.
+The only operation allowed for SRE is creation of an Organization/SRE user.
 ---

 # tdh_user (Resource)

 Represents an User registered on TDH, can be used to create/update/delete/import an user.
+Only `SRE` can create another `SRE` user by not passing values to `organizations` field.
+The only operation allowed for `SRE` is creation of an `Organization/SRE` user.

 ## Example Usage